J-pop: Chaku-uta

-Japanese hip hop and urban pop
+Japanese hip-hop and urban pop

-In the first decade of the 21st century, hip hop music and contemporary R&B influences in Japanese music started to gain attention in popular mainstream music.
+In the first decade of the 21st century, hip-hop and contemporary R&B influences in Japanese music started to gain attention in popular mainstream music.
 In November 2001, R&B duo Chemistry's debut album The Way We Are sold over 1.14 million copies in the first week, and debuted at the number-one position on the Oricon weekly album charts.
-Hip hop bands such as Rip Slyme and Ketsumeishi were also at the top of the Oricon charts.
-Rock band Orange Range featured several elements of hip hop in their music.
+Hip-hop bands such as Rip Slyme and Ketsumeishi were also at the top of the Oricon charts.
+Rock band Orange Range featured several elements of hip-hop in their music.
 Orange Range's album musiQ sold over 2.6 million copies, making it the number one album of 2005 on the Oricon charts.

 Pop/R&B singer Ken Hirai topped the Oricon yearly album chart in 2006 with the release of his greatest hits album 10th Anniversary Complete Single Collection '95-'05 Utabaka, selling over 2 million copies.
 The pop/hip-hop duo, Halcali, have the honor of being the first Japanese female hip-hop artists to break the Oricon top 10 charts.
 They have also performed overseas two times in 2008, once at the Anime Central festival in Chicago, and once more at Central Park, NYC on Japan Day.
 Exile, the dance-vocal group under Avex's sublabel Rhythm Zone, had several million-seller albums.
 Their album Exile Love topped the Oricon yearly album chart in 2008.
 Veteran rapper Dohzi-T collaborated with popular singers such as Shota Shimizu, Hiromi Go, Miliyah Kato, and Thelma Aoyama in his successful 2008 album 12 Love Stories.
 Although there were only 132 new artists in Japan in 2001, according to the Recording Industry Association of Japan, the number increased to 512 in 2008.
 In 2008, 14 new artists, such as Thelma Aoyama, attended the NHK Kōhaku Uta Gassen for the first time.